-“participate in” a business concern includes form, promote, establish, enter into, manage, dissolve, wind up, and do things incidental to participating in, a business concern.
+participate in a business concern includes form, promote, establish, enter into, manage, dissolve, wind up, and do things incidental to participating in, a business concern.

 12. Transactions that require Ministerial approval

 (1) Despite sections 9, 10 and 11, the Chemistry Centre must get the Minister’s approval before a transaction to which this section applies is entered into.